Marsha P. Johnson: Stonewall riots

 Stein notes several dimensions to the debates about Johnson's participation at Stonewall.
-One dimension concerns recognition, with some arguing that proper credit should be accorded to individuals who played an important role in the riots and others arguing that discussions about credits are ahistorical and pertain primarily to modern debates about identity politics rather than the riots themselves.
+One dimension concerns recognition, with some arguing that proper credit should be accorded to individuals who played an important role in the riots and others arguing that discussions about credit are ahistorical and pertain primarily to modern debates about identity politics rather than the riots themselves.
 Another dimension concerns the role of structural factors in the riots, with some arguing that the emphasis on individual agency is overstated relative to these "social and structural factors".
 Amidst these debates, Stein notes that it is "challenging to avoid both minimization and exaggeration".

 While researchers Florence Ashley and Sam Sanchinel argue that Johnson was likely not one of the primary instigators of the riots, they say transgender people claim she was present as a way of placing themselves within the broader LGBTQ coalition and of signaling the radical nature of the transgender rights movement.
 However, they also argue that the mainstream transgender movement uses Johnson's history at Stonewall opportunistically, overlooking her class, race, mental health, and position as a sex worker when convenient.

-Tourmaline argues that inconsistencies in Johnson's story "offer another way of remembering—one in which one’s emotional memory takes over the facts".
+Tourmaline argues that inconsistencies in Johnson's story "offer another way of remembering—one in which one's emotional memory takes over the facts".
 She also notes that Johnson periodically became confused and frustrated when asked too many questions about Stonewall, speculating that this may have been the result of trauma and arguing that Johnson's "incoherence" should be respected.